 "It's Us or Dust"

-THE MAIN CONCLUSIONS FROM THE NEW BOOK "CLIMATE DEADLINE 2035".
+CONCLUSIONS FROM THE NEW BOOK "CLIMATE DEADLINE 2035".

 (1) That, since the industrial revolution, human activity has released about 375 billion tons of carbon dioxide (CO2) as well as staggering amounts of other greenhouse gasses (GHG) including: methane (CH4), a precursor to the GHG Ozone (O3), Nitrous Oxide (N20), and the various Fluorocarbons (CFCs).
 As of 2019 the accumulated CO2 concentration has passed 415 parts per million (ppm).
 The most prolific of these “legacy emissions”, carbon dioxide remains in the atmosphere for thousands of years.
 While governments and corporations have been aware for decades of the potential of GHG accumulations to end most life on Earth, with the exception of Ozone, these emissions remain largely uncontrolled.